GalkaKlink/CaspianSea/README.md

                            and salinity on different depths.

 PlantFeaturesImportance.R - R script.
 Calculates Fisher's exact test to test the importance of
-                            several plant features for grpwing in the old key site.
+                            several plant features for growing in the old key site.

 Association_with_tamarix.R = R script.
 Calculates Fisher's exact test to test the dependency of each species
                          on the presence of Tamarix bushes.